PAY RANGE: N25

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-· Employees in this class must perform Parks and Recreation management work planning, coordinating, evaluating and directing, through subordinate district managers, one of four geographic regions of the Parks and Recreation Department.
+1. Employees in this class must perform Parks and Recreation management work planning, coordinating, evaluating and directing, through subordinate district managers, for one of two geographic regions of the Parks and Recreation Department.

-· Only four positions may be allocated to this class.
+2. Only two positions may be allocated to this class.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)